Tyromer Asia 特力马亚洲

 rubber_circular_economy

-Environment and economic benefits
+Environment and Economic Benefits

 In the process of seeking sustainable solutions for waste tires and a circular economy, there are two other technologies besides devulcanization.